cmlkartchner/cmlkartchner/README.md

 ### GE_SantaFe
 A collection of grammatical evolution utilities and a demo project, this repository was used to teach undergraduate researchers in Dr. Michael Goodrich's lab about grammatical evolution.
 Later, this project was used as the baseline for a sample project to solve the Santa Fe Trail problem using grammatical evolution.
 Programmed in Python.

+## Contact Me
+Want to chat?
+You can find me on [LinkedIn](https://www.linkedin.com/in/clara-li-kartchner-1b1000296/) or [contact me directly via email](mailto:clara.mengyu.li01@gmail.com).
 <!--
 **cmlkartchner/cmlkartchner** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.